 This class will consist of thirty-one class meetings and four assignments.
 Two of your assignments will be written essays exploring various aspects of argumentation.
-Both essays will begin with a brief (no more than 500 word) proposal to be turned in on the assigned dates (please refer to the schedule at the end of this syllabus).
+Both essays will begin with a brief (no more than 500 word) proposal to be turned in through ELI Review on the assigned dates (please refer to the schedule at the end of this syllabus).
 Your proposal should briefly outline the subject of your essay and the rhetorical approach you intend to take.
-After the instructor has approved your proposal, you will need to prepare a rough draft of your essay and bring one printed copies to class for peer-review before composing and submitting your final draft.
+After the instructor has approved your proposal, you will need to prepare a rough draft of your essay and bring one printed copy to class for peer-revision and two printed copies for peer-editing before composing and submitting your final draft.
 Your penultimate assignment will be a multimodal group project in which 4-5 students will take a position on an issue and give a 15-20 minute long presentation on said issue.
-This presentation must be accompanied by a visual aid such as a Power Point presentation.
+This presentation must be accompanied by a visual aid.
 The final assignment will be a reflective essay in which you will explain what you have learned over the course of the semester and how you have developed as a writer.
 This essay will accompany a portfolio of your writing to be compiled in-class during our last meeting.
-In-depth descriptions of each assignment will be available under the "Module" tab in Canyas.
+In-depth descriptions of each assignment will be available under the "Module" tab in Canvas.